kstenerud/concise-encoding/cte-specification.md

   * Times must be valid.
 For example: hour 30, while technically encodable, is not allowed.
   * Map keys must not be container types or the `empty` type.
-  * Maps must not contain duplicate keys (that includes mathematically equivalent keys).
+  * Maps must not contain duplicate keys (this includes mathematically equivalent numeric keys).
-  * Upper case text is not allowed, except in strings and time values.
+  * Upper case text is not allowed, except as described in section `Letter Case`.
-  * Whitespace must only occur as described in the whitespace section.
+  * Whitespace must only occur as described in section `Whitespace`.